 Creation of a range of universal and bespoke learning pathways, including wider achievement provision and accreditation Development of work-related learning (WRL) across partnerships.
 Creation of a collaborative approach to WRL, supported by guidance and practice documents.
 Clear link to improving positive and sustained destinations.
-Development of employability within in all secondary schools Develop targeted Rigorous monitoring of NOLB outcomes and Fife approach of EASYP Consider wider scope of 16+ key worker team as a full partnership approach.
-Participation in WRL and Work Experience group, leading planning in schools Work Related Learning partnership strategy group in place to support a Universal, Additional and Intensive model across BGE and Senior Phase Foundation Apprenticeships (FAs) in Fife group in place to review and improve the offer and delivery of FAs to all secondary schools; partner membership across schools, college and council engaged in this; also, to consider the lowering of withdrawals and improved marketing - to be reviewed and revised for 24/25 FA Quality Assurance check on practice and Increase in work related learning within the curriculum in schools.
+Development of employability within in all secondary schools Develop targeted approaches to ensure the work experience entitlement for all school leavers.
+Develop accreditation pathway for work Rigorous monitoring of NOLB outcomes and Fife approach of EASYP Consider wider scope of 16+ key worker team as a full partnership approach.
+Participation in WRL and Work Experience group, leading planning in schools Work Related Learning partnership strategy group in place to support a Universal, Additional and Intensive model across BGE and Senior Phase Foundation Apprenticeships (FAs) in Fife group in place to review and improve the offer and delivery of FAs to all secondary schools; partner membership across schools, college and council engaged in this; also, to consider the lowering of withdrawals and improved marketing - to be reviewed and revised for 24/25 FA Quality Assurance check on practice and process, including time allocation for delivery and approaches by the 10 Frameworks.
+Embedding Career Education Standards within the curriculum rationale and design in all secondary schools Increase in work related learning within the curriculum in schools.
 Development of WRL approach and guidance across Fife.
 Increase in Fife DYW KPIs.
-All schools engaged in CES activity from S1-S6 Increase in FA and QIOs ESO Develop targeted approaches to ensure the work experience entitlement for all school leavers.
-Develop accreditation pathway for work experience and volunteering.
-FA Quality Assurance check on practice and process, including time allocation for delivery and approaches by the 10 Frameworks.
-Embedding Career Education Standards within the curriculum rationale and design in all secondary schools Increase in young people engaging in the apprenticeship family as part of the SCP and post school opportunities.
-Creation of a work experience policy, supported by relevant accreditation.
-Focus on volunteering within schools, supported with accreditation as appropriate MA numbers.
+All schools engaged in CES activity from S1-S6 Increase in FA and MA numbers.
 Increase in number of FAs offered and delivered across Fife.
-Increase in those completing FAs successfully.
-Increase work experience placements for leavers.
-Increased presentations for Work experience SQA / Saltire etc. Increase in number of Modern
+Increase in those completing FAs successfully QIOs ESO entitlement for all school leavers. • Develop accreditation Embedding Career Education Standards within the curriculum rationale and design in all secondary delivered across Fife. • Increase in those